 - (i) with respect to taxes levied on the basis of a taxable year, for taxes for any taxable years beginning on or after 1 January in the calendar year next following that in which the notice is given; and - (ii) with respect to taxes levied not on the basis of a taxable year, for taxes levied on or after 1 January in the calendar year next following that in which the notice is given.

 IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Convention.

-DONE in duplicate at Quito this fifteenth day of January, 2019, in the Japanese, Spanish and English languages, all texts being equally authentic.
-In the case of any divergence of interpretation, the English text shall prevail.
+DONE in duplicate at Tokyo this twelfth day of December, 2019 in the Japanese and English languages, both texts being equally authentic.